Lecrapouille/zipper/README.md

 ![Zipper](doc/logo.png)

-[Zipper](https://github.com/lecrapouille/zipper) is a C++11 wrapper around minizip compression library.
-Its goal is to bring the power and simplicity of minizip to a more object-oriented/c++ user-friendly library.
-Note: We are currently using C++14 because the unit tests library needs it.
+[Zipper](https://github.com/lecrapouille/zipper) is a C++11 wrapper around the minizip compression library.
+Its goal is to bring the power and simplicity of minizip to a more object-oriented/C++ user-friendly library.
+Note: We are currently using C++14 because the unit tests library requires it.

 This project is the continuation of the original [project](https://github.com/sebastiandev/zipper/tree/v2.x.y).
-The original project was born out of the necessity of a compression library that would be reliable, simple, and flexible.
-By flexibility I mean supporting all kinds of inputs and outputs, but specifically being able to compress into memory instead of being restricted to file compression only, and using data from memory instead of just files as well.
+The original project was born out of the necessity for a compression library that would be reliable, simple, and flexible.
+By flexibility we mean supporting all kinds of inputs and outputs, but specifically being able to compress into memory instead of being restricted to file compression only, and using data from memory instead of just files as well.

-This current fork repo has been made because the original project was no longer maintained by the original authors and I, Lecrapouille, have some issues due to missing administration rights (needed for CI, branch management ...).
+This current fork repo has been made because the original project was no longer maintained by the original authors and I, Lecrapouille, have some issues due to missing administration rights (needed for CI, branch management, API breaking, etc.).

 ## Zipper Features

 - [x] Create zip in memory.
 - [x] Allow files, vectors, and generic streams as input to zip.
-- [x] File mappings for replacing strategies (overwrite if exists or use alternative names from mapping).
+- [x] File mappings for replacement strategies (overwrite if exists or use alternative names from mapping).
 - [x] Password-protected zip (EAS).
 - [x] Multi-platform.
 - [x] Project compiled as static and dynamic libraries.